cs107e/cs107e.github.io/labs/lab3/lab.md

 2. Set up your console cable to work with the UART on the Raspberry Pi.

-3. Use multiple techniques to debug a program: `gdb`, your system debugger, and printing through the console cable.
+3. Use multiple techniques to debug a program: running on your system instead of the Pi, using the gdb simulation, and printing from the real Pi through the console cable.

 To complete the lab, you must answer the questions in the [checklist](checklist).